 Karen Distelhorst, PhD, APRN, GCNS-BC, is a nurse scientist in Cleveland Clinic’s Office of Nursing Research and Innovation.
-Dr. Distelhorst has extensive clinical experience as a Gerontological Clinical Nurse Specialist in home health care, ambulatory care, and inpatient care areas.
-She has served as an assistant professor and adjunct faculty for both graduate and undergraduate programs at Malone University and the University of Akron.
-She also co-led a cross-cultural nursing student exchange program, traveling to University College Lillebaelt, Dept. of Nursing, Odense, Denmark in 2012.
+Dr. Distelhorst has extensive clinical experience as a gerontological clinical nurse specialist in home health care, ambulatory care, and inpatient care areas.
+She has served as an assistant professor for both graduate and undergraduate programs at Malone University and adjunct faculty at the University of Akron.
+She also co-led a cross-cultural nursing student exchange program, traveling to University College Lillebaelt, Dept. of Nursing, Odense, Denmark.
+In 2022, she was appointed assistant professor of medicine at Cleveland Clinic Lerner College of Medicine at Case Western Reserve University.
+As a nurse researcher, Dr. Distelhorst’s area of interest is population health.
+Her recent research has focused on population health and how social determinants of health, neighborhood disadvantage, and food insecurity impact access to health care and health outcomes.

-The impact of nursing care coordination and transitional management (CCTM) on individual and population level outcomes; Assessment of upstream factors in population health nursing practice; Social determinants of health and neighborhood disadvantage; Food insecurity across the lifespan.
+The impact of nursing interventions on individual and population-level outcomes; assessment of upstream factors in population health nursing practice; social determinants of health and neighborhood disadvantage; food insecurity across the lifespan; and nursing theory development.

 - PhD, Kent State University, Kent, Ohio, 2020